What is a mind palace — and how do you use it?

 Mind Palace “Room” Examples

-Of course, you can have whatever rooms you like in your mind palace.
+Of course, you can have rooms you like in your mind palace.
 Here are a few examples of rooms that I frequently use:

 Meditation spots.
 Your mind palace could have rooms designed to strengthen the effects of your meditation practice.